OpenRiskNet/home/openshift/template_deploy.md

 ## Introduction

 This recipe builds and deploys a more realistic application from a template.
-The app is provided by OpenShift and is s Python/Django app that uses a PostgreSQL database The template defines both aspects of the application, as well as the services and routes that allow the app to be accesed from the outside.
+The app is provided by OpenShift and is a Python/Django app that uses a PostgreSQL database The template defines both aspects of the application, as well as the services and routes that allow the app to be accesed from the outside.
 As such it is a reasonably realistic example of an application that could be deployed to an
 OpenRiskNet (ORN) Virtual Research Environemnt (VRE).